Table of Contents

 8.1 Productivity, cost-saving, accuracy

 Saves time.
 Really.
 Reduces expenses.
 Minimizes mistakes.
 Automates tedious chores.
-Aids in making more intelligent choices.
+Helps to make smarter decisions.
 Work more quickly.
 Spend less money.
 More accurate results.
 Tiny instruments.
 Significant effect.
 Easy.
-That’s the power of what is artificial intelligence when applied effectively in everyday tasks and business operations.
+That is the strength of what is artificial intelligence when used wisely in the daily activities and business processes.

 8.2 Creativity & innovation